We use cookies and other services to enhance your browsing experience. Our privacy policy explains more. Please click the button to continue.

 Unless there has been some advance planning, the chances are that what remains may simply collapse or worse still end up in the wrong hands.

-If you are a business owner, business insurance is vitally important.
+If you are a business owner, business life assurance is vitally important.

 It is a simple process of planning for what you want to happen if you or your co-owner (if you have one) die or fall seriously ill.